 But I realized that there have been several series that have been mentioned here and there but that really deserved a little extra attention.
 These are the series we found that have installments in different countries around the world.
 It was a little hard to schedule these sometimes as their orders didn’t coincide with the order we studied, but if the order mattered to the series, we usually started the series when we hit the country the first book took place in and then the kids read the rest of the series on their own for fun.
 The one exception has been the Kerrigan kids which we started reading aloud together right at the end of the year when we did East Africa and are still reading together each night we’re all here before bed time.

-I’m including affiliate links for your convenience and to support our family’s book habit.
+I’m including affiliate links for your convenience.

 Series that Take Place around the World